ticofab/blog/content/tech/2020-04-11-planned-learning/index.md

 *Preview Image by [Dan Dimmock](https://unsplash.com/@dandimmock) on Unsplash*

 Like many others, I find myself out of work during the Covid19 crisis of Spring 2020.
-Like pretty much everyone else in the world, I gave in to the looming uncertainty and set to wait out to see what happens.
-Signs of turbulence in the real estate market are palpable and if moving can be postponed, it sounds like a wise thing to do.

 I imagine that finding work in the coming months would be challenging but probably feasible.
 At the same time, after a little thinking, I decided to take this situation as a hint to take a little time for myself.
 A carefree month or two, then start to think about what comes next.
 I am privileged enough to be able to afford a couple of months without income, and in fact every time I've done it before it has always had a positive impact on my life.